Better Collaboration While Working from Home: Adobe Creative Cloud Unveils New Tools and Features

 We hope these new features and functionality make it easier than ever for you and your team members to collaborate, communicate, and create together across your workflows, even when you simply can’t be together in the person.

 Office life will change a lot now and into the future, and in this new normal, the value and importance of the work you’re doing will only become more significant.
 We’re invested in making it easy to keep doing design work together, no matter the challenge, so you can keep doing what you do best: creating.

-Products: InDesign, Spark, Photoshop, Illustrator, Premiere Pro, Creative Cloud
+Products: Illustrator, InDesign, Premiere Pro, Spark, XD, Creative Cloud